Read House & Gardens

 Overlooking the Delaware River in Historic New Castle, the 14,000-square-foot Read House is preserved as a National Historic Landmark and a beacon of design inspiration.

-It was completed in 1804 for George Read II, son of one of Delaware’s signers of the Declaration of Independence and Constitution, with 2.5 acres of historic grounds developed between 1848 and the 1930s.
-Between 1920 and 1975, Philip and Lydia Laird’s colonial-revival vision for the Read House & Gardens became known across America through dozens of magazines from Town & Country to Mademoiselle.
-Visitors today find their own meaning in the space through indoor and outdoor tours, artistic collaborations, social events in the gardens, and a variety of programming.
+Built between 1797 and 1804 for George Read II, son of one of Delaware’s signers of the Declaration of Independence and Constitution, with 2.5 acres of historic grounds developed between 1848 and the 1930s.
+When Phillip and Lydia Laird assumed ownership in 1920, they breathed new life into the house and gardens with a colonial-revival vision that became known across America.
+In 1975, Mrs. Laird transferred the property to the Delaware Historical Society.
+Visitors today find their own meaning in the space through indoor and outdoor tours, social events, and a variety of programming.

 To learn more about the Read House & Gardens, or join the email list, go to readhouseandgardens.org.